drball/scifi-ideas-generators/content/posts/a-guide-to-science-fiction-subgenres.md

 EROTIC SCIENCE FICTION

 Sexually explicit science fiction designed to titillate readers/viewers.
 Most erotic science fiction is written by hormonally challenged fans.

+You might be interested in <a href="/posts/four-part-story-structure-explained/">our article on the four-part story structure</a>